TiBOcode/astrotibo/src/content/notes/Quotes.md

+“If you’re not feeling comfortable with feeling pain, you’ll believe everything that feels good”

+“It’s about self expression, not technical prowess”

 ---
 ### Related:- "Discover the meditative power of simple, repetitive patterns on the Ukulele, opening the door to flow states and creative expression"